 However, let’s say you buy a call option for $15, betting that the stock price will increase.
 As we learned, that stock price sunk from $50 per share to $5 per share.
 However, your investment as an options trader was only $15.
 You do not have to exercise the right to buy that share because it is not profitable.
 Your loss was mitigated to just $15 for the premium price.

-If the stock price falls, just let the option to expire and cut your losses.
+If the stock price falls, just let the option expire and cut your losses.

 Depending on which stock option you buy, the expiration date can range anywhere from a few weeks to a few years.
 For some investors, they might want to see how a stock performs over time before fully committing.

 In the earlier scenarios, we discussed various ways you can earn money through call and put options.
 For example, you can buy stock shares at a price lower than its current market value.
-Then you can flip those shares and sell it at is current market value.
+Then you can flip those shares and sell them at their current market value.

-Refining your stock option strategy can net you some generous returns if the strike price and current market value are favorable to you.
+Refining your stock options strategy can net you some generous returns if the strike price and current market value are favorable to you.